agrosner/KBinding/README.md

 # KBinding

-KBinding is a library for [Anko](https://github.com/Kotlin/anko) to enable databinding in a fluent, easy to understand syntax.
+KBinding is a Kotlin databinding library best used with [Anko](https://github.com/Kotlin/anko) to enable databinding in a fluent, easy to understand syntax.

 ```kotlin